haugenzhays/FQS/README.md

     /shadowsocksr/shadowsocks/logrun.sh

-About editing `/etc/rc.local` file with `vi` text editor utility, please see [How to Use the vi Editor](https://www.washington.edu/computing/unix/vi.html).
+About editing `user-config.json` and `/etc/rc.local` files with `vi` text editor utility, please see [How to Use the vi Editor](https://www.washington.edu/computing/unix/vi.html).

 Client